Son fills in for absent Kane to give Spurs win over Man City

 Guardiola brought Kevin De Bruyne off the bench in search of an equalizer and the Belgian forced a save from Lloris with a dipping shot from distance in the 84th.

-It was the kind of performance that could help convince Kane to stay at Spurs after all.
+Tottenham will hope it was the kind of performance that could help convince Kane to stay at Spurs after all.
 And Nuno insisted he expects to soon have the striker back in the team.

 “Look, Harry is one of the best players in the world, honestly,” Nuno said.
 “So we are very lucky to have him.
 So he has to get ready and help the team.”